Philippine PXP Energy eager to resume South China Sea drilling

 The ruling clarified Philippine sovereign rights to access offshore oil and gas fields, including the Reed Bank, within its 200 mile Exclusive Economic Zone.

-PXP had been talking with China National Offshore Oil Corp (CNOOC) about joint exploration and development of the Reed Bank during the administration of President Rodrigo Duterte's predecessor, Benigno Aquino.
+PXP had been talking with China National Offshore Oil Corp (CNOOC) (0883.HK) about joint exploration and development of the Reed Bank during the administration of President Rodrigo Duterte's predecessor, Benigno Aquino.
 But Manila's move to seek arbitration disrupted the negotiations.

 Both countries are now open to the idea of joint energy ventures in the disputed waters.
 China's foreign minister voiced his support during a visit last week to the Philippines, adding that unilateral action could cause problems for both sides.